Phasaelis (princess): Life

-Phasaelis was born to the king of the Nabataeans, Aretas IV Philopatris.
 The sequence in which the king's offspring is listed on an inscription found at the Obodas Chapel of Wadi Nmeir in Petra indicates that Phasaelis was the couple's fourth child, but the eldest of their daughters.
-Her siblings included Maliku (Malichus II), Obodat, Rabbel, Su'udat and Hagiru.
+Her siblings includedMalichus II, Obodat, Rabbel, Su'udat and Hagiru.

 Coins have been found with the profile of her father Aretas IV on the obverse, and Phasaelis' name on the reverse, which could indicate her birth to be 3-5 BC.